Here’s a collection of the best video player UI design inspiration and tips on things to think about when designing them.

 Dark Mode

-In this example, we can see both the implementation of using opaque/translucent backgrounds, as well as a minimal style on overlays.
+Sajjad Mohammadi Nia – In this example, we can see both the implementation of using opaque/translucent backgrounds, as well as a minimal style on overlays.
 In cases like this, where the UI elements are so stripped-down, you want to especially make sure that the touch-areas are big enough.

-In desktop video screen UIs, elements such as live chat and comments can be placed on the side of the video to make it less disruptive.
+Dwinawan – In desktop video screen UIs, elements such as live chat and comments can be placed on the side of the video to make it less disruptive.
 On mobile devices, I’d recommend allowing the user to hide chat overlays to allow for full experience of viewing the video.

-When the user has paused the video, you can overlay the screen with relevant or promotional elements.
+Alien Pixels – When the user has paused the video, you can overlay the screen with relevant or promotional elements.
 Since the video isn’t in an active mode, they won’t experience disturbance by this.
 But I would not recommend you to overlay too much promotional content on videos that are playing, since that often just disrupts the viewing experience.

 Light mode

-Here’s an example of comments that are attached to a specific timestamp, which can be a fun and engaging feature for users.
+Przemek Kowal – Here’s an example of comments that are attached to a specific timestamp, which can be a fun and engaging feature for users.

-In the future, it would be cool if we could have interactive overlays on videos such as in the design below.
+Nick Tarasov – In the future, it would be cool if we could have interactive overlays on videos such as in the design below.

 Mobile Video Player UI Design

-On mobile devices, I’d therefor especially make sure that non-essential overlays are easy to dismiss or hide.
+- Overlaying elements on top of the video can easily make the user frustrated, accidentally click wrong, or feel like they aren’t able to view the content as they wish.
+On mobile devices, I’d therefore recommend making sure that non-essential overlays are easy to dismiss or hide.
 For example, you can allow users to tap on the screen to hide all overlays.

-Another feature I’ve observed in recent times is the use of clickable list of content.
-This is an idea I think has been borrowed from how books often have a first page which an overview of the content, that allows the user to skip to what interests them.
+- Another feature I’ve observed in recent times is the use of a clickable list of content for videos.
+This is an idea I think has been borrowed from how books often have a first page of an overview of the content, which allows the user to skip to what interests them.
+You could implement this in video content that is educational or dividable into sections of topics.

 I hope this could give you some good video player UI design inspiration!